Theodosian dynasty: History

-Its founding father was Flavius Theodosius (often referred to as Count Theodosius), a great general who had saved Britannia from the Great Conspiracy.
+Its founding father was Flavius Theodosius (often referred to as Count Theodosius), a great hispanic general who had saved Britannia from the Great Conspiracy.
+The future usurper and Western emperor, Magnus Maximus (r.
+383–388), was born in his estates, and claimed to be his relative.
+However, this may not be true.
 His son, Flavius Theodosius was made emperor of the Eastern Roman Empire in 379, and briefly reunited the Roman Empire 394–395 by defeating the usurper Eugenius.
 Theodosius I was succeeded by his sons Honorius in the West and Arcadius in the East.
 The House of Theodosius was related to the Valentinianic Dynasty by marriage, since Theodosius I had married Galla, a daughter of Valentinian I. Their daughter was Galla Placidia.
 The last emperor in the West belonging to the dynasty was Galla Placidia's son Valentinian III.
 The last emperor of the dynasty in the East was Theodosius II, the son of Arcadius.
 Later, both in the East and in the West, the dynasty briefly continued, but only through marriages: Marcian became emperor by marrying Pulcheria, the older sister of Theodosius II, after the death of the latter, Petronius Maximus was married to Licinia Eudoxia, the daughter of Theodosius II, and Olybrius was married to Placidia, the daughter of Valentinian III.
 Anthemius is also sometimes counted to the dynasty as he became a son-in-law of Marcian.
 Descendants of the dynasty continued to be part of the East Roman nobility at Constantinople until the end of the 6th century.

 According to Polemius Silvius, Theodosius the Great was born on 11 January 347 or 346.
 The epitome de Caesaribus places his birthplace at Cauca (Coca, Segovia) in Hispania.
 Theodosius had a brother named Honorius, a sister referred to in Aurelius Victor's De caesaribus but whose name is unknown, and a niece, Serena.

 In 366, Theodosius the Elder attacked and defeated the Alamanni in Gaul; the defeated prisoners were resettled in the Po Valley.
 In 367 Roman Britain was threatened by the Great Conspiracy, defeated 368–369 by the magister equitum Theodosius the Elder, accompanied by his son Theodosius.
 At this time was the unsuccessful usurpation in Britain by Valentinus.
 Theodosius the Elder was made magister equitum in 369, and retained the post until 375.
 The magister equitum and his son Theodosius campaigned against the Alamanni 370.
 The two Theodosi campaigned against Sarmatians in 372/373.
 Valentinian's rule in Roman Africa was disrupted by the revolt of Firmus in 373.
 Theodosius the Elder defeated the usurpation.

 In 373/374, Theodosius the magister equitum's son, was made dux of the province of Moesia Prima.
 At the fall of his father, Theodosius the dux of Moesia Prima retired to his estates in the Iberian Peninsula, where he married Aelia Flaccilla in 376.
 Their first child, Arcadius, was born around 377.
 Pulcheria, their daughter, was born in 377 or 378.
 Theodosius had returned to the Danube frontier by 378, when he was appointed magister equitum.